Ed1123/100-days-of-code/log.md

 **Thoughts:** Long day with some negative thoughts for the problem after problem I faced.
 At least they didn't last longer.
 Tomorrow will be a different story.

+### Day 6: January 20, 2020 (Starting with Flask)

+**Today's Progress**: Continue with the Flask tutorial.
+I like that it's really fast.
+I like that challenge, but that also means that I have to pause a lot to read and understant what I'm doing.
+That 46 minutes tutorial will be a couple of chapters for me ^^u.
+With all of that I like it.

+**Thoughts:** A hard day at work.
+It draind almost all my energy.
+My mind didn't help that much neither.
+Fortunately, I manage to move at least a little bit in my coding path.